4383/oslo.concurrency.lab/README.md

 The `requirements.txt` store all the default needed dependencies to play with this lab.
-By default all the dependencies are pulled from pypi and official repositories but in the case where you want to tests some development version or things like that, then you need to delete put your development version in `payloads` and then with `pip` uninstall the default version and replace it by the version in available in `payload`.
+By default all the dependencies are pulled from pypi and official repositories but in the case where you want to tests some development version or things like that, then you need to delete the already installed requirements that you want to test here and install your development version from your local environment by example.
 See the fasteners example for more related examples.

 ### fasteners locks by offset